Deja Vu (Prince Royce and Shakira song)

+In 2023, the song experienced a resurgence in popularity after becoming a viral hit on TikTok, increasing in streams on Spotify and entering the daily chart in North America.

 Music video

-The music video for "Deja Vu" premiered on March 24, 2017 on Prince Royce's Vevo account on YouTube.
+The music video for "Deja Vu" was directed by Jaume de la Iguana.
+Cinematography was handled by Xavi Giménez.
+It was premiered on March 24, 2017 on Prince Royce's Vevo account on YouTube.
 The music video has surpassed over 500 million views on the platform.

 Accolades

 Live performances

 Shakira performed "Deja Vu" with Prince Royce at The Temple House in Miami in the release party for El Dorado on 25 May 2017.